gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ### INIT chunk as plain text

->If the peer willing to restart the Association has lost the DTLS connection, it can only exploit INIT in plain text.
+>If the crypto context isn't preserved the peer aiming for a SCTP Restart can only exploit INIT in plain text.
 An SCTP endpoint supporting Association Restart by means of plain text INIT SHOULD check that it comes from a legitimate peer, for instance by veryfiyng that the peer has been lost and the INIT is an attempt to recovery the Association, using an encrypted HB chunk.
-If the remote peer is capable of answering to the encrypted HB with an encrypted HB ACK, the received INIT probably comes from an attacker and can be silently discarded.
+If the remote peer is capable of answering to the encrypted HB with an encrypted HB ACK, the received INIT probably comes from an attacker and can be silently discarded, this mitigates the possibility of a man-in-the-middle attack, but doesn't fully prevent it as the attacker may drop all the answering traffic so that it will drop the HB ACK.
 A successfully validated INIT chunk will trigger the procedure described in
 {{RFC9260}} section 5.2.2